davidteren/lpx_links/README.md

 ### Version
 0.0.5 - final version
-This is the fianl version of lpx_links as I am working on LogicLinks and this will replace lpx_links.
+This is the final version of lpx_links and will hopefully be replaced by LogicLinks.

 LogicLinks will feature:
 * Download Manager